-Dead Nerve In A Tooth: Causes And Treatment
+Dead Nerve In a Tooth: Causes and Treatment

 These incidents can irritate pulp tissue, causing it to become inflamed.
-The pressure of swollen blood vessels on the pulp nerves will signal to you that you may have a dead tooth.
-You may experience spontaneous pain or pain when biting or chewing.
-Extreme sensitivity when drinking hot or cold beverages can be another indication of a dead or dying nerve.
+The pressure of swollen blood vessels on the pulp nerves will cause pain that could signal to you that you might have a dead tooth.
+This signal often comes in the form of spontaneous pain, pain when biting or chewing, or extreme sensitivity when drinking hot or cold beverages.

 - Your dental professional will administer a local anesthetic so that you feel no pain and will cover your mouth with a rubber dam to keep it clean and saliva-free.